Movie review of The Incredibles, The Incredibles DVD review

 Writer/director Brad Bird is quick to dismiss animation as not just a genre but a medium, and he puts his money where his mouth is here.
 This is not an animated action movie as much as it is a high-octane action movie that happens to be animated.
 (Look no further than Dash’s “Return of the Jedi”-esque chase sequence for how thrilling an action piece can be, animated or otherwise.)
 In fact, there are moments of “The Incredibles” that actually look better than the superb special effects of “Spider-Man 2,” which is no mean feat.
 When the movie is not upstaging superhero movies, it’s deliciously sending them up, taking particular note of the tendency of villains to “monologue,” thereby giving the hero a chance to put them away for good.
 It’s a fatal flaw that the genre has carried with it to this day, so it’s a pleasure to see a film that respects its audience enough to point that out and play with it.

 The movie also excels, like all of Pixar’s movies, thanks to its spot-on casting.
 Craig T. Nelson’s barreling baritone lends Mr. Incredible a perfect blend of manliness and, when necessary, vulnerability.
 Likewise, Holly Hunter has that suffering-yet-spunky tone down to a science, and it fits Elastigirl well, since she is just as eager to get back to work as Bob is.
 But the movie belongs to the supporting players.
 Wallace Shawn, in his first Pixar performance since “Toy Story’s” Rex, is a great choice to play Bob’s bureaucracy-loving boss at the insurance company.
-And then there’s Jason Lee, who just runs away with the role of Syndrome (bonus points for his Heat Miser haircut), but the director himself steals the movie from them all as the two-feet-tall Edna Rome, former costume designer to the superheroes.
+And then there’s Jason Lee, who just runs away with the role of Syndrome (bonus points for his Heat Miser haircut), but the director himself steals the movie from them all as the two-feet-tall Edna Mode, former costume designer to the superheroes.

 “The Incredibles” shows once and for all what was right in front of our noses all along, that Pixar is not an animation studio but a movie studio.
 And not just a movie studio, but the best movie studio.